 - Some of Jennifer’s early portrait beadwork, created in collaboration with design artist Debbie Franklin Richard, was featured in Into the Mirror at the Oklahoma History Center in early 2024.

 - In 2025, she curated, co-designed, and beaded a joint exhibition titled Threads of Untold History.
 All of the works in this exhibition were beaded by Jennifer and her mother, Vicky Watson.
+The exhibition was presented at Fulton Street Books on historic Greenwood Avenue (Black Wall Street) in March–April 2025, the Oklahoma Indian Territory Museum of Black Creek Freedmen History in May 2025, and the Five Civilized Tribes Museum in October 2025, reflecting its development as a multi-venue exhibition.

 "Portrait beadwork is our medium for visual storytelling, which I call Beadtelling ™ - Jennifer Saenz